jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 Before we start diving into the specifics, it's useful to get a model for visualizing the components of Ethernet.
 When discussing networking, one frequently starts with the OSI model but given that it's based on a *software* model of networking, it's woefully inadequate for describing the hardware.
-It brushes everything into a single box called "Physical Layer".
+It simply brushes everything into a single box called "Physical Layer".
-Compare that to <abbr title="HyperText Transfer Protocol">HTTP</abbr>, which gets smeared out over three layers despite having a fraction of the complexity.
+Compare that to <abbr title="HyperText Transfer Protocol">HTTP</abbr>, which gets smeared out over the top three layers despite having a fraction of the complexity.

 <figure>
 <svg viewBox="-5 -5 510 250" style="display:block;margin:auto;">